symfony/symfony-docs/service_container/service_decoration.rst

 How to Decorate Services
 ========================

-When overriding an existing definition (e.g. when applying the `Decorator pattern`_), the original service is lost:
+When overriding an existing definition, the original service is lost:

 .. configuration-block::